retypeapp/retype/pro.md

 ### Is Retype Pro a separate product?

 No. A **Retype Pro** license key will unlock functionality within the same `retypeapp` that you have already installed.
-A separate installer or product installation is required.
+A separate installer or product installation is not required.

 Adding the key to your [wallet](/guides/cli.md#retype-wallet) will automatically unlock all Pro features.